goll72/goll.cc/src/pages/misc/brachistochrone.typ

 for a body under the influence of gravity to go from one point to another.

-// XXX: fix link
-Click #link("./brachistochrone/demo")[here] to see a physical simulation of such a curve, that allows for measuring how long a ball with radius $r = 1/(2 sqrt(pi)) #m()$ and density $mu = 4$ (mass $m = 1$) takes to complete its trajectory going from an initial to a final position when following a brachistochrone curve, and comparing it
+Click #link("/misc/brachistochrone/demo")[here] to see a physical simulation of such a curve, that allows for measuring how long a ball with radius $r = 1/(2 sqrt(pi)) #m()$ and density $mu = 4$ (mass $m = 1$) takes to complete its trajectory going from an initial to a final position when following a brachistochrone curve, and comparing it